onap/vnfrqts-requirements/docs/Chapter8.rst

 R-47597: The VNF **MUST** carry data in motion only over secure connections.

-R-43253: The VNF **MUST** use playbooks designed to allow Ansible Server to infer failure or success based on the “PLAY_RECAP” capability.
+R-43253: The VNF **MUST** use playbooks designed to allow Ansible Server to infer failure or success based on the "PLAY_RECAP" capability.

-R-23135: The VNF **MUST**, if not using the NCSP’s IDAM API, authenticate system to system communications were one system accesses the resources of another system, and must never conceal individual accountability.
+R-23135: The VNF **MUST**, if not using the NCSP's IDAM API, authenticate system to system communications were one system accesses the resources of another system, and must never conceal individual accountability.

-R-99730: The VNF **MUST** include the field “Login ID” in the Security alarms (where applicable and technically feasible).
+R-99730: The VNF **MUST** include the field "Login ID" in the Security alarms (where applicable and technically feasible).

 R-88199: The VNF **MUST** utilize virtualized, scalable open source database software that can meet the performance/latency requirements of the service for all datastores.